nealdct/intro-to-cloud-on-aws/README.md

 - Implement serverless computing and Docker containers on AWS using AWS Lambda and Amazon ECS
 - Create event-driven architectures with serverless on Lambda
 - Create loosely coupled services with Amazon SQS and Amazon SNS

-Learn more and [enroll in this course](https://digitalcloud.training/cloud-computing-on-aws-for-beginners/) now to get started learning Amazon Web Services